 In the aftermath of a death, family members may disagree about whether to contact a lawyer.
 This is especially the case when there is some sense that a negligent person or product may have caused the death.
 Grieving is an intensely personal process, and it affects each of us differently.

-If there are questions or suspicions about why a death occurred, we have found the best way to address family concerns is through a preliminary question and answer meeting.
-Our firm does not send an investigator to your home to sign a contract.
+If there are questions or suspicions about why a death occurred, the best way to address family concerns is through a preliminary question and answer meeting.
+The firm does not send an investigator to your home to sign a contract.
 There is never any pressure to file a lawsuit.
-We believe clients are best served by first understanding how the legal system works, as well as what it can (and cannot) accomplish.
+Mr. Dippel believes clients are best served by first understanding how the legal system works, as well as what it can (and cannot) accomplish.
 A preliminary meeting of this type provides all concerned with equal access to legal counsel and permits the family to understand, evaluate and choose a course of action that comports with their expectations as a group.
-It also allows our firm to provide you choices in addition to immediately filing a lawsuit.
+It also allows the firm to provide you choices in addition to immediately filing a lawsuit.

-If you or a loved one is in need of legal assistance, call The Law Offices of William Kenneth C. Dippel, P.C. at 972-866-9900 or contact us online.
-The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+If you or a loved one is in need of legal assistance, call The Law Offices of William Kenneth C. Dippel, P.C. at 972-866-9900 or contact Mr. Dippel online.
+The initial consultation is free of charge, and if Mr. Dippel agrees to handle your case, the firm will work on a contingency fee basis, which means the firm gets paid for services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.